Shandong: Geology

 Shandong is part of the Eastern Block of the North China craton.
 Beginning in the Mesozoic, Shandong has undergone a crustal thinning that is unusual for a craton and that has reduced the thickness of the crust from 200 km to as little as 80 km.
 Shandong has hence experienced extensive volcanism in the Tertiary.

 Some geological formations in Shandong are rich in fossils.
 For example, Zhucheng in southeastern Shandong has been the site of discovering many dinosaur fossils.
-In 2008, about 7,600 dinosaur bones from Tyrannosaurus, Ankylosaurus, and other genera were found, likely the largest collection ever discovered at one location.
+In 2008, about 7,600 dinosaur bones from Zhuchengtyrannus, Ankylosaurus, and other genera were found, likely the largest collection ever discovered at one location.